blumareks/ai-visrec-under-10min/README.md

 ## steps
 1. find [the drone based image classifier building with John Walicki](https://github.com/IBM/drones-iot-visual-recognition)
+- see the video on how it was done : https://youtu.be/kW7cjuWuPS0

 2. use [watson visual recognition in node.red](https://github.com/watson-developer-cloud/node-red-labs/tree/master/basic_examples/visual_recognition)
 3. tweak it to use our custom model